Lyxxx2003/Project-Archive/README.md

 # Project Archive
-This repository records all projects I've done at my Undergraduate Degree.
+This repository records all projects I've done at my B.S. in Computer Science at Columbia University (*2023-2026*).

 ## Machine Learning Projects
 ### Multi-Modal Projects